RanitaGhosh04/frontEnd/README.md

 ## Usage
 - Open your browser and navigate to `http://localhost:3000`.
-- Browse through real-time cryptocurrency data and market trends.
+- Browse through the list of available rental properties.
-- Use the search and filter features to find the perfect property.
+- Use the search and filter options to find properties that best suit your needs.